The 7 Best Customer Feedback Analysis Tools for CX Departments in 2026

 What is customer feedback analysis software for CX teams?

-Customer feedback analysis software for CX teams uses AI to ingest feedback from multiple channels — surveys, support tickets, app reviews, calls, Slack — and categorize it by theme, sentiment, and customer context.
-The output is a continuous, unified view of customer experience that CX leaders can use to detect issues, prioritize fixes, and report business impact.
+It uses AI to ingest feedback from multiple channels — surveys, support tickets, app reviews, calls, Slack — and categorize it by theme, sentiment, and customer context.
+The output is a continuous, unified view of customer experience CX leaders use to detect issues, prioritize fixes, and report business impact.
 Modern platforms generate adaptive taxonomies automatically, join feedback to customer accounts, and route detected issues to the teams that can act on them.

 How is CX-focused feedback analysis different from product feedback analysis?

 The audiences and outcomes differ.
-Product feedback analysis is oriented around roadmap decisions — which features to build, which bugs to prioritize, which segments to focus on.
+Product feedback analysis is oriented around roadmap decisions — which features to build, which bugs to prioritize.
 CX feedback analysis is oriented around experience management — detecting friction in real time, routing issues to the right team, tracking resolution, and reporting on customer health.
-The underlying data is often the same, but the dashboards, alerts, and workflows are different.
+The underlying data is often the same; the dashboards, alerts, and workflows are different.

 Which feedback analysis tools are built specifically for CX departments?

-Enterpret, Medallia, Qualtrics XM, InMoment, Chattermill, and Sprinklr are the platforms most commonly evaluated by CX departments.
-Each has a different sweet spot.
-Enterpret fits B2B SaaS CX teams running multi-channel programs that need account-level context.
-Medallia and Qualtrics fit large enterprise CX organizations.
-Chattermill fits mid-market CX teams running NPS and support feedback at scale.
+Enterpret, Medallia, Qualtrics XM, InMoment, Chattermill, Thematic, and Sprinklr are the platforms most commonly evaluated by CX departments.
+Each has a different sweet spot: Enterpret fits B2B SaaS CX teams running multi-channel programs that need account-level context; Medallia and Qualtrics fit large enterprise CX organizations; Chattermill fits mid-market CX teams running NPS and support feedback at scale.

 Do CX feedback analysis tools handle support ticket data?